NAISR: A 3D Neural Additive Model for Interpretable Shape Representation: Experiments

 \subsection{Implementation Details}

 Each subnetwork, including the template network $\mathcal{T}$ and the displacement networks $\{f_i\}$, are all parameterized with an $N_l$-layer MLP using $sine$ activations.
 We use $N_l$=8 for \texttt{Starman} and the ADNI hippocampus dataset; we use $N_l$=6 for the pediatric airway dataset.
-The network parameter initialization follows SIREN~\citep{sitzmann2020siren}.
 There are 256 hidden units in each layer.
-The architecture of $\mathcal{T}$ also follows SIREN~\citep{sitzmann2020siren}.
-The architecture of the $\{f_i\}$ follows DeepSDF~\citep{park2019deepsdf}, in which a skip connection is used to concatenate the input of $(\mathbf{p}, c_i)$ to the input of the middle layer.
+The architecture of the $\{f_i\}$ follows DeepSDF~\citep{park2019deepsdf}, in which a skip connection is used to concatenate the input of $(\mathbf{p}, c_i)$ to the input of the middle layer, as shown in Fig.~\ref{fig.constr_gi}.
 We use a latent code $\mathbf{z}$ of dimension 256 ($L=256$).

-Table~\ref{tab.supp_model_parameters} lists the number of model parameters.
+We follow SIREN~\citep{sitzmann2020siren} for the network architecture.
+SIREN uses periodic activation functions for implicit neural representations and demonstrates that networks which use periodic functions (such as sinusoidal functions) as activations, are well suited for representing complex natural signals and their derivatives.
+We also follow SIREN's initialization to draw weights according to a uniform distribution $\mathcal{W} \sim \mathcal{U}\left(-\sqrt{6 / D_{in}}, \sqrt{6 / D_{out}}\right)$ ($D_{in}$ and $D_{out}$ are the input and output dimensions). \\